billkarsh/SpikeGLX/sglhome/docs/Help/Solder/solder.md

 ## Tips

+* **Spread the flex arms**: The biggest risk to the probe is touching the iron directly to the leads in the central part of the flex.
+Avoid that by speading the target arm away from the center.
+Securely hold the flex so it won't shift while trying to solder.
+Keep the hot iron away from the center by approaching from the exterior side of the cable.

 * **Practice first**: If you're at all nervous about doing this right, and who isn't?, then by all means practice soldering some wires or inexpensive resistors onto an old printed circuit board.
 Next extend your soldering